Hebrews Chapter 13

 True Pastors are not concerned with worldly gain, fame, or possessions.
 They should indeed be watching for the souls of each one in the congregation, and all those who come under their hearing.

-1. They must give an account to their own consciences that they remain faithful.
+- They must give an account to their own consciences that they remain faithful.

-2. They must give an account to the church to whom they minister.
+- They must give an account to the church to whom they minister.

-3. They must give account to The LORD, Almighty God, for Whom they speak.
+- They must give account to The LORD, Almighty God, for Whom they speak.

-Acts 20:28, “Take heed therefore unto yourselves, and to all the flock, over the which the Holy Ghost hath made you overseers, to feed the church of God, which he hath purchased with his own blood.
+Acts 20:28, “Take heed therefore unto yourselves, and to all the flock, over the which the Holy Ghost hath made you overseers, to feed the church of God, which he hath purchased with his own blood.“

-Hebrews 13:7, “¶Remember them which have the rule over you, who have spoken unto you the word of God: whose faith follow, considering the end of [their] conversation.
+Hebrews 13:7, “¶Remember them which have the rule over you, who have spoken unto you the word of God: whose faith follow, considering the end of [their] conversation.“

-1 Timothy 5:17, “¶Let the elders that rule well be counted worthy of double honour, especially they who labour in the word and doctrine.
+1 Timothy 5:17, “¶Let the elders that rule well be counted worthy of double honour, especially they who labour in the word and doctrine.“

-Paul, in referring to his “fellow soldier” in the Gospel”, Epaphroditus (Ἐπαφρόδιτος (epaphroditos))G1891 (a visiting Philippian, whose name means “lovely”, previously sick and who almost died), said this to the church at Philippi in Philippians 2:25, “Yet I supposed it necessary to send to you Epaphroditus, G1891 my brother, and companion in labour, and fellow soldier, but your messenger, and he that ministered to my wants.” and moreover, in Philippians 2:29), “Receive him therefore in the Lord with all gladness; and hold such in reputation:
+Paul, in referring to his “fellow soldier” in the Gospel”, Epaphroditus (Ἐπαφρόδιτος (epaphroditos))G1891 (a visiting Philippian, whose name means “lovely”, who was previously sick and almost died), said this to the church at Philippi in Philippians 2:25, “Yet I supposed it necessary to send to you Epaphroditus, G1891 my brother, and companion in labour, and fellow soldier, but your messenger, and he that ministered to my wants.” and moreover, in Philippians 2:29), “Receive him therefore in the Lord with all gladness; and hold such in reputation:“

 To refuse to hear the Gospel from true ministers is to refuse to hear Jesus.
-Hebrews 3:15, “While it is said, To day if ye will hear his voice, harden not your hearts, as in the provocation.” and Jeremiah 13:10, “This evil people, which refuse to hear my words, which walk in the imagination of their heart, and walk after other gods, to serve them, and to worship them, shall even be as this girdle, which is good for nothing.
+Hebrews 3:15, “While it is said, To day if ye will hear his voice, harden not your hearts, as in the provocation.” and Jeremiah 13:10, “This evil people, which refuse to hear my words, which walk in the imagination of their heart, and walk after other gods, to serve them, and to worship them, shall even be as this girdle, which is good for nothing.”

-Pray for those who minister God’s Word.Pray that God will give the pastor, teacher, or missionary His Word to you in the church.
+Pray for those who minister God’s Word.
+Pray that God will give the pastor, teacher, or missionary His Word to you in the church.
 If the pastor is blessed, the people will be blessed.
-To say “trust we have a good conscience” is to say that the writer believes that the Gospel is being faithfully and honestly preached, as directed by God The Holy Spirit, and is not in anyway being altered or hindered by competing influences.
+To say “we trust we have a good conscience, in all things willing to live honestly.” is to say that the writer (evidently the Apostle Paul) believes that the Gospel is being faithfully and honestly preached, as directed by God The Holy Spirit, and is not in anyway being altered or hindered by competing influences (human or otherwise).

-Ephesians 6:19, “And for me, that utterance may be given unto me, that I may open my mouth boldly, to make known the mystery of the gospel, For which I am an ambassador in bonds: that therein I may speak boldly, as I ought to speak.”
+Ephesians 6:18-20, “Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints; And for me, that utterance may be given unto me, that I may open my mouth boldly, to make known the mystery of the gospel, For which I am an ambassador in bonds: that therein I may speak boldly, as I ought to speak.”

-Acts 23:1, “¶And Paul, earnestly beholding the council, said, Men [and] brethren, I have lived in all good conscience before God until this day.
+Acts 23:1, “¶And Paul, earnestly beholding the council, said, Men [and] brethren, I have lived in all good conscience before God until this day.“

 Acts 20:25-27, “¶And now, behold, I know that ye all, among whom I have gone preaching the kingdom of God, shall see my face no more.
 Wherefore I take you to record this day, that I [am] pure from the blood of all [men].
-For I have not shunned to declare unto you all the counsel of God.
+For I have not shunned to declare unto you all the counsel of God.“

 Benediction